 Interns will be involved in equipment installation, test preparation, data collection, data analysis, and modeling activities.
 These internships require individuals who have a strong interest in working with large, full scale mechanical and electrical devices.
 This is an industrial research facility where safety is the number one priority and all interns will be required to undergo extensive safety training and adhere to safety rules at all times.

-We are seeking up to eight (8) individuals during summer period.
+We are seeking up to eight (8) individuals for a ten (10) week summer period (at average 35 hr/wk).
 Interns will be part of the operations team at the WTDTF or eGRID, working alongside Clemson University research professors, engineers, and industry partners.
-Each intern will be assigned specific deliverables that they must complete during their internship.
+Each intern will be assigned specific deliverables that they must complete during their 10-week internship.
 Each intern will give multiple oral presentations and reports to the CURI team throughout the internship.
-All internships will be at the Charleston Naval Complex in North Charleston, SC.
+All internships will be at the Clemson University Restoration Institute in North Charleston, SC.

-If interested, submit a cover letter and resume outlining your interest and qualifications.
+If interested, submit a cover letter and resume to Ramtin Hadidi, Ph.D. at rhadidi(at)clemson(dot)edu outlining your interest and qualifications.

 GPA: 3 or above

-Major: Mechanical, Electrical, Computer or Industrial Engineering, Physics, Computer Science or Mathematical Science
+Major: Mechanical Engineering, Electrical Engineering, Computer Engineering, Industrial Engineering, Mathematical Science

 Class Standing: Junior or senior standing is preferred but strong sophomore candidates will also be considered.